PMQ9/webgme/setup/README.md

 The script will:
 1. Check if MongoDB container `webgme-mongo` exists
-2. Create or start the MongoDB container
+2. Create or start the MongoDB container with persistent storage
 3. Start the WebGME server on port 8888
+4. **Auto-backup when you stop the server (Ctrl+C)**

 ### Accessing WebGME